 What Is Adderall?

-As a stimulant Adderall changes your brain chemistry, most notably by increasing dopamine (a brain chemical or neurotransmitter) and the rate by which your central nervous system (CNS) functions.
-These changes are witnessed by some of the following;
+As a stimulant, Adderall changes your brain chemistry, most notably by increasing dopamine (a brain chemical or neurotransmitter) and the rate by which your central nervous system (CNS) functions.
+These changes may include:

 - Feelings of well-being